xeolabs/xeometry-guide/loadingModels.md

 });
 ```

-Loading two copies of the same model into a viewer
+Loading two copies of the same model into a viewer:

 ```javascript
 viewer.loadModel("saw1", "./Reciprocating_Saw.gltf",  function () {